-IJCMA 34,1time of the study.
-The normalized number of citations in a paper equals the number of citations in the paper divided by the average number of citations of all papers published in the same year and included in the data set (van Eck and Waltman, 2016).
-The total link strength indicates the total strength of the links of an article with the other articles in the data set calculated via the bibliographic coupling analysis (van Eck and Waltman, 2016).
-By comparing these three measures, we can countereffect the biases of each of them in terms of age of the article, relative impact and connectedness in the field.
+Table 8 shows the top 20 articles according to three complementary metrics: the normalized citations, the total citations, and the link strength.
+The total citations are computed by counting all citations received by a paper in the Web of Science Core Collection at the time of the study.
+The normalized number of citations in a paper equals the number of citations in the paper divided by the average number of citations of all papers published in the same year and included in the dataset (van Eck and Waltman, 2016).
+The total link strength indicates the total strength of the links of an article with the other articles in the dataset calculated via the bibliographic coupling analysis (van Eck and Waltman, 2016).
+By comparing these three measures we can countereffect the biases of each of them in terms of age of the article, relative impact, and connectedness in the field.
 As a result, 41 unique articles were discovered to be included in at least one of the metrics and formed the basis for our systematic literature review.